AxonC/university-sdi-project/documentation/trekstar-documentation.md

 # Contributions

 ## Callum Axon (N0727303) - Member A
-* Implementation of the internal data structure for the application
-* Class Diagram
+* Class Diagram.
-* A description of how cohesion and coupling have been considered in the class design
+* A description of how cohesion and coupling have been considered in the class design.
-* An explanation of the internal data structures used and the reason for the choices.
+* An explanation of the internal data structures used and the reason of the choices.
+* A justification and explanation of how cohesion and coupling have been considered in the design.

 ## Callum Carney (N0741707) - Member C
 * Implementation of the Console Interface for the application
-* Component Diagrams
+* Component diagrams.
-* Deployment Diagrams
+* Deployment diagrams.
-* Screenshots of the User Interface
+* Examples (screen shots) of user interface.

 ## Matthew Robinson (N0724629) - Member B
-* Implementation of the search/sorting algorithm within the application
-* Sequence diagram
+* A sequence diagram for a case/scenario of interest.
-* State machine diagram
+* State machine diagram for a class.
+* One of the data structures - stack.
+* One of the sorting studied during the lectures - merge sort.
+* One of the searching algorithms studied during the lectures - binary search.
+* A console interface that allows user to interact with the software system.
-* An explanation of the search or sorting algorithm used
+* An explanation of the search or sorting algorithm used and the reason of the choices.
+Explain how the algorithm will work in the system with detailed steps.

 All other contributions have been completed as part of a group effort.